Automatic transmission

-An automatic transmission (AT) or automatic gearbox is a multi-speed transmission used in motor vehicles that does not require any input from the driver other than throttle position to change forward gears under normal driving conditions.
+An automatic transmission (AT) or automatic gearbox is a multi-speed transmission used in motor vehicles.

 The 1904 Sturtevant "horseless carriage gearbox" is often considered to be the first true automatic transmission.
-The first mass-produced automatic transmission is the General Motors Hydramatic four-speed hydraulic automatic, which was introduced in 1939.
+The first mass-produced automatic transmission was General Motors' Hydra-Matic, introduced in Oldsmobile models for the 1940 model year.

 Automatic transmissions are especially prevalent in vehicular drivetrains, particularly those subject to intense mechanical acceleration and frequent idle/transient operating conditions; commonly commercial/passenger/utility vehicles, such as buses and waste collection vehicles.

 Prevalence

 Vehicles with internal combustion engines, unlike electric vehicles, require the engine to operate in a narrow range of rates of rotation, requiring a gearbox, operated manually or automatically, to drive the wheels over a wide range of speeds.

 Globally, 43% of new cars produced in 2015 were manual transmissions, falling to 37% by 2020.
 Automatic transmissions have long been prevalent in the United States, but only started to become common in Europe much later.
 In Europe in 1997, only 10–12% of cars had automatic transmissions.

 In 1957 over 80% of new cars in the United States had automatic transmissions.
 Automatic transmissions have been standard in large cars since at least 1974.
 By 2020 only 2.4% of new cars had manual transmissions.
 Historically, automatic transmissions were less efficient, but lower fuel prices in the US made this less of a problem than in Europe.

 In the United Kingdom, a majority of new cars have had automatic transmissions since 2020.
 Several manufacturers including Mercedes and Volvo no longer sell cars with manual transmissions.
 The growing prevalence of automatic transmissions is attributed to the increasing number of electric and hybrid cars, and the ease of integrating it with safety systems such as Autonomous Emergency Braking.